montagejs/frb/README.md

 A filter block generates an incrementally updated array filter.
 The resulting array will contain only those elements from the source array that pass the test deescribed in the block.
-As items of the source array are added, removed, or changed such that they go from passing to failing or failing to passing, the filtered array gets incrementally updated to include or exclude those items in their proper positions, as if the whole array were regenerated with `array.filter` by brute force.
+As values of the source array are added, removed, or changed such that they go from passing to failing or failing to passing, the filtered array gets incrementally updated to include or exclude those values in their proper positions, as if the whole array were regenerated with `array.filter` by brute force.

 ```javascript